 What to Expect from High-Risk Pregnancy Care

-“A woman may consult with an MFM before conception, at any time in her pregnancy and after giving birth,” says Ellie Ragsdale, MD, a maternal-fetal medicine specialist at University Hospitals MacDonald Women’s Hospital.
+“A woman may consult with an maternal-fetal medicine specialist before conception, at any time in her pregnancy and after giving birth,” says maternal-fetal medicine specialist Ellie Ragsdale, MD.

 Dr. Ragsdale explains some of the most common reasons women see these specialists:

-- Helping if you’ve had past pregnancy problems: An MFM can look for the reasons for multiple miscarriages or early labor and delivery, and find solutions.
+Helping if you’ve had past pregnancy problems: An maternal-fetal medicine specialist can look for the reasons for multiple miscarriages or early labor and delivery, and find solutions.

-- Checking the health of multiples: Twins, triplets and other multiples face a variety of risks and higher odds for early delivery.
-MFMs can track their growth and use advanced imaging techniques to look for causes of medical issues they may face, such as slow growth or circulation problems.
+Checking the health of multiples: Twins, triplets and other multiples face a variety of risks and higher odds for early delivery.
+Maternal-fetal medicine specialists can track their growth and use advanced imaging techniques to look for causes of medical issues they may face, such as slow growth or circulation problems.
 In some cases, they can even perform procedures to correct issues before birth.

 Depending on the complication or diagnosis, medical or surgical treatment may be required during or immediately after delivery.
-“If so, it is critical to deliver at a facility equipped to provide the highest level of care to both mom and baby,” says Dr. Ragsdale.
+“If so, it is critical to deliver at a facility equipped to provide the highest level of care to both mom and baby,” Dr. Ragsdale says.

 Women who have complications after birth, such as heavy bleeding or infections, may receive care from an MFM along with an intensive care team.